Friday, 1 March 2013

 Before game land was fenced off and predators kept in enclosures, the predators could to a certain extent keep the natural balance and order going.
 In many game reserves these days, the predators are fenced in and there is no room for these animals to hunt as nature intended.

 Another reason to cull is to improve the genetics.
-If game farm owners do not cull certain
+If game farm owners do not cull certain animals and bring in fresh genes then the quality of animals they produce goes down.

 Culling in South Africa forms an integral and necessary part of Nature Conservation and seasonal hunting is a common way of gaining an income while balancing nature.